M-Sport World Rally Team: 2022 season

 As the hybrid cars arrived to WRC, Ford will increase their factory support to the team.
 The new car will be a Ford Puma Hybrid Rally1, in substitution of the Ford Fiesta WRC.

 Craig Breen and Paul Nagle joined the team in a multi-year deal.
 Adrien Fourmaux and Alexandre Coria, along with Gus Greensmith and Jonas Andersson were also announced as factory drivers.

 Former WRC-2 champions Pierre-Louis Loubet and Vincent Landais contested selected events in a fourth car.
 Jari Huttunen and Mikko Lukka represented the team in WRC-2.

 Sébastien Loeb, the 9-time world champion, has tested the car several times and join the team for a part-time drive.

 M-Sport started the season with Loeb and co-driver Isabelle Galmiche winning on Monte-Carlo, along with Breen and Nagle finishing in 3rd.
 The rest of the season was rather poor, with crews making a lot of mistakes and struggling with reliability issues.
 As a result, the only other podium was Breen and Nagle's 2nd place in Italy.
 In the overall classification, Breen only managed to finish 7th, even behind part-time contesting Sebastien Ogier.
 Greensmith and Fourmaux classified 10th and 16th, respectively.

 Jari Huttunen and Mikko Lukka made their Rally1 debut in Finland and finished 9th following fuel pressure issues.

+M-Sport sold one Puma Rally1 car to Greek privateer Jourdan Serderidis.